cvjude/content-editable-wrapper/README.md

 ![Version](https://img.shields.io/badge/node->14.0.0-blue.svg?cacheSeconds=2592000) ![Documentation](https://img.shields.io/badge/documentation-yes-brightgreen.svg) ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)

-> This is project was built to be an editable wrapper for all homepages in ASD.
+> This is project was built to be an editable wrapper for any html tag.
 It takes care of sending the data for that section to the API, and can also encapsulate an image.

 ### 🏠 [Homepage](https://github.com/cvjude/content-editable-wrapper/tree/main)